TylerDelawder/front-end-template/README.md

 The javascript functions I created are:

 1.  autoPlayYouTubeModal()
 ..
-Plays the YouTube video in a pop-up box when clicked.
+Plays the YouTube video in a pop-up box when clicked and autoplays automatically.
 ```